In the tree, at the rear of the sea,

 No lying in the tree, where the gods

-Parade, nature kept watchful eye
+parade, nature kept watchful eye

 to care for all that toil to earn a living

-The sun smile, spread soothing ray,
+The sun smiles, spread soothing ray,

 nurse fauna and floral, moon is hatched